First Time Lifeguard Training with First Aid and CPR/AED that you can start and complete right away. Save $100 today with special Grant!

 - Continue with in-service training with your employer

 To enroll in the program, click the ADD TO CART button at the top.
-Once you register and pay, we will email you full instructions on how to complete the online part of the program and reserve a space on a Saturday that best fits your schedule.
+Once you register and pay, we will email you full instructions on how to complete the program.

 SKILLS COVERED IN THE PROGRAM